I'm here to help your:

 Background:

-When she's not working, Dr. Darling enjoys spending time with her husband and their two cats, Juniper and King.
-She loves hiking, weightlifting, pickleball, reading fiction, and exploring Southern Utah's beautiful landscape.
+When she's not working, Dr. Darling enjoys spending time with her husband and their cat, Juniper.
+She loves biking, weightlifting, reading fiction, and exploring Southern Utah's beautiful landscape.

 Education and Work Experience:

-Dr. Darling earned her PhD in Clinical Psychology from Fielding Graduate University (APA-accredited) and completed her predoctoral internship at the Southern Arizona VA Healthcare System.
-She currently serves as an Assistant Professor in the Department of Psychology at Southern Utah University, where she teaches and mentors students.
-Her clinical experience spans multiple settings including VA medical centers, university counseling centers, military mental health clinics, and community mental health organizations, giving her broad exposure to diverse populations and treatment approaches.
-She has specialized training in Cognitive Processing Therapy for PTSD, Integrative Behavioral Couples Therapy, and is a Certified Financial Therapist™ (CFT™) - a unique specialization that allows her to address the intersection of mental health and financial wellness.
+Dr. Darling holds a PhD in Clinical Psychology and completed her clinical internship at the Southern Arizona VA Healthcare System.
+She serves as an Assistant Professor in the Department of Psychology at Southern Utah University, where she teaches both undergraduate and graduate classes and provides clinical supervision to graduate students in the PsyD program.
+A proud U.S. Air Force Veteran, her clinical experience spans multiple settings including VA medical centers, university counseling centers, military mental health clinics, and community mental health organizations, giving her broad exposure to diverse populations and treatment approaches.

 Therapy Approach:

-Dr. Darling works from an integrated existential-humanistic and cognitive framework, grounded in a profound belief in individual freedom and responsibility.
+Dr. Darling works from an integrated existential-humanistic and cognitive framework that emphasizes individual freedom and responsibility.
 She views freedom as each person's intrinsic agency to shape their paths, attitudes, and reactions, while responsibility involves accepting the consequences of these choices.
 By integrating cognitive theory with these existential themes, she helps clients understand how their thoughts impact their emotions and behaviors, empowering them to restructure patterns that no longer serve them.